Petint/IBM_41k6814/README.md

 ## I also 'recently' aquired one of these displays, and I'd like to make it do something.

-I'll be compliluing any information I find on the subject, so one migth be able to use this as a reference.
+I'll be compiling any information I find on the subject, so one migth be able to use this as a reference.

 ## Project goals